labbces/SCPT/contaminationRemoval/README.md

 ```
 ./v4.remove_contaminants.py -k $Taxonomy_Classification_file -R1 $R1.fastq -R2 $R2.fastq -t $Taxonomy Level
 ```
+Where:
+* -k = Taxonomy Classification file
+* -R1 and -R2 = Paired fastq files
+* -t = Taxonomy Level requested by the user.
+If Taxonomy Level = "Viridiplantae", only descendants from "Viridiplantae" will be maintained.

+Run `./v4.remove_contaminants.py --help` to read the help.

 ### Outputs

-* `filtered.fastq files`: Sequences that have a taxonomic level within the Taxonomy Level requested by the user (e.g if -t = Viridiplantae, this file will contain all sequences with taxid inside Viridiplantae)
+* `filtered.fastq files`: Sequences that have a taxonomic level within the Taxonomy Level requested by the user

 * `unclassified.fastq files`: Sequences that didn't have an assigned taxonomic level